Milkshak3s/CSEC-380-G5/docs/Activity3_Answers.md

 ### 1. How do you ensure that users that navigate to the protected pages cannot bypass authentication requirements?

 Validation of the sessionID, or a token upon visiting the web application is a good way to ensure the users to navigate to protected pages.
-For example, in Group 5’s code base, we have implemented the checking of authentication token, in the frontend, upon the first access of the web application.
+For example, in Group 5’s code base, we have implemented the checking of authentication token, in the frontend and in the backend.
+In the front end, the application checks for the authentication token, and if it's undefined, the application redirects the user back to the AppLogin endpoint.

+**Frontend**
 ```
   return (
       <React.Fragment>